 Placental site trophoblastic tumors, unlike choriocarcinoma, are not very sensitive to chemotherapy.
 Since in most cases the tumor is localized to the uterus, hysterectomy is generally curative.
-When the disease spreads outside the uterus, high dose chemotherapy is used with some success.
+When the disease spreads outside the uterus, high-dose chemotherapy is used with some success.

 Once You Have Been Treated, Then What?

-Hormone follow-up by measuring the level of human chorionic gonadotropin (hCG) in blood continues until the hormone level is normal for three weeks, then should continue monthly for 12 months (24 months or patients with Stage IV disease).
-During that time the patient should avoid pregnancy.
 Women who conceive within 12 months of completing chemotherapy have an increased risk of miscarriage, particularly if they have received multiple chemotherapeutic agents.
 If pregnancy occurs before follow-up is complete, tumor relapse may be difficult to detect and diagnosis of relapse may be delayed.

 GTN is a highly curable disease.
 Women with hydatidiform mole have an excellent prognosis and women with malignant GTD (called GTN) usually have a very good prognosis.
-Choriocarcinoma, for example, is an uncommon, yet almost always curable cancer.
-Although choriocarcinoma is a highly malignant tumor and life-threatening disease, it is very sensitive to chemotherapy.
-85-90% of women with low-risk malignant GTD are cured by the initial chemotherapy and the remaining are cured by the use of stronger combinations of drugs, or surgery.
-Similarly, 85-90% of women who develop high-risk malignant GTD are cured by chemotherapy used together with the selective use of surgery and radiation.
-Approximately 10-15% of women with high-risk malignant GTD will develop drug resistance after prolonged chemotherapy.
-This group is made up of patients with stage IV disease that involves distant organs such as the brain, liver and bowel.
+Choriocarcinoma, for example, is an uncommon yet almost always curable cancer.
+Although choriocarcinoma is a highly malignant tumor and life-threatening disease, it is very sensitive to chemotherapy; 85%–90% of women with low-risk malignant GTD are cured by the initial chemotherapy and the remaining are cured by the use of stronger combinations of drugs, or surgery.
+Similarly, 85%–90% of women who develop high-risk malignant GTD are cured by chemotherapy used together with the selective use of surgery and radiation.
+Approximately 10%–15% of women with high-risk malignant GTD will develop drug resistance after prolonged chemotherapy.
+This group is made up of patients with Stage IV disease that involves distant organs such as the brain, liver, and bowel.
 Specially designed chemotherapy treatments using drugs that have been shown to be effective against other cancers are being employed to salvage many of these women.

 Becoming Pregnant Again

-After completing hormone follow-up for hydatidiform mole women may try for pregnancy whenever they wish.
+After completing hormone follow-up for hydatidiform mole, women may try for pregnancy whenever they wish.
 The risk of another molar pregnancy is low.
 More than 98% of women who become pregnant following a molar pregnancy will not have a further hydatidiform mole or be at increased risk for complications.
 Since patients with hydatidiform mole are at increased risk of another molar pregnancy it is advisable for them to undergo ultrasound examinations at 10 weeks of gestation to determine if the pregnancy is progressing normally.

 Most women who require treatment for malignant GTD can become pregnant again and can have normal pregnancy outcomes.
-After chemotherapy is completed women should postpone pregnancy for 12 months (24 months for women with stage IV disease) while they are being followed with hormone testing to make sure the tumor does not recur.
+After chemotherapy is completed, women should postpone pregnancy for 12 months (24 months for women with stage IV disease) while they are being followed with hormone testing to make sure the tumor does not recur.
 There does not appear to be an increase rate of congenital malformation irrespective of the chemotherapy used.
 Following GTD the expectation of normal future pregnancy is about comparable to the general population.